Devsinglad/deliveristo_test/README.md

 git clone https://github.com/Devsinglad/deliveristo_test.git
 Navigate to the project directory:

-flutter pub get
+flutter pub get:

-Run the app on your preferred device (emulator or physical device):
+Run the app on your preferred device (emulator or physical device)

 flutter run